ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ## Requirements
 You can train and evaluate models on any Operating System (We use Linux for training).
 Running real time inference (Let TEDD1104 drive in GTAV) requires Windows 10/11.

+For training models you will need:
 ```
-Python 3.7 or newer (3.9.7 tested)
+Python 3.9 or newer (3.11 tested)
-Pytorch (1.12.0 or newer)
+Pytorch (2.1.0 or newer)
-Torchvision (>=0.13.0 and < 0.15.0.
-Compatibility with torchvision >=0.15.0 will be added in a future release)
-PyTorch Lightning (1.6.0 or newer)
-torchmetrics
-scikit-image
-numpy
-PIL/Pillow
 cv2 (opencv-python)
-tkinter

 tabulate
-fairseq (If you want to train a model using AdaFactor)

 wandb or tensorboard for training (Set "--report_to" accordingly)
 win32api (PythonWin) - Only required for running real time inference (Let TEDD play the game)
                        Should be installed by default in newest Python versions for Windows.